thetylerreiff/awesome-podcasts/README.md

 - [JS Party](https://changelog.com/jsparty) - Excellent banter surrounding all things JavaScript.

 ## Data Science
-*From modeling to pracitcal applications, podcasts about Data Science*
+*From research to pracitcal applications, podcasts about Data Science*

 ## Eats
 *Is there a better pleasure in life then food?*